zainabmelh/guide-articles/articles/JavaScript/advantages-and-disadvantages-of-javascript/index.md

 ---
-title: "Advantages and Disadvantages of JavaScript"
+title: Advantages and Disadvantages of javaScript
-parent: "javascript"
 ---
 Like all computer languages, JavaScript has certain advantages and disadvantages.
 Many of the pros and cons are related to being a client-side language.

 ## Advantages of JavaScript